-Every year 11th graders take the PSAT in the middle of October and the PLAN at the beginning of November.
-Both tests begin at 10:15, after Morning Lesson, and end at approximately around 1:15.
+Every year, 11th graders take the PSAT in the middle of October.
+The test begins at 10:15, after Morning Lesson, and ends at approximately around 1:15.

-On the mornings of the tests, please encourage your student to eat a good breakfast, and make sure they get lots of sleep the night before.
-These tests are very good practice for the SATs and ACTs they will take at the end of junior year.
+On the morning of the PSAT, please encourage your student to eat a good breakfast, and make sure they get lots of sleep the night before.
+This test is good practice for the SAT test that students will take junior year.

 FreeTestPrep.com is a new, free online resource for your students to prepare for the ACT and SAT.
 Featuring over 700 practice questions all with video solutions, over 1100 flashcards, over 1500 real college admissions essays, and over 100 articles and guides, FreeTestPrep.com is designed with students.